 database

 Required if you use Valkey for both the default and full-page cache.
-You must specify the database number of one of the caches; the other cache uses 0 by default.
+Specify the database number of one of the caches; the other cache uses 0 by default.

 Important: If you use Valkey for more than one type of caching, the database numbers must be different.
 Adobe recommends that you assign the default caching database number to 0, the page-caching database number to 1, and the session storage database number to 2.